-605.8 MEETINGS OPEN; EXECUTIVE (CLOSED) SESSIONS
+5.7 MEETINGS OPEN; EXECUTIVE (CLOSED) SESSIONS

-Board of Directors and Executive Committee meetings shall be open to all members of Hawaiian Swimming and USA Swimming.
-Matters relating to personnel, disciplinary action, legal, taxation or similar affairs shall be deliberated and decided in a closed executive session which only Board Members or Executive Committee members, respectively, are entitled to attend.
-By a majority vote on a motion of a question of privilege the Board of Directors or the Executive Committee may decide to go into executive session on any matter deserving of confidential treatment or of personal concern to any member of the Board of Directors or the Executive Committee.
+Board of Directors meetings shall be open.
+Matters relating to personnel, disciplinary action, legal, taxation or similar affairs shall be deliberated and decided in a closed session which only Board Members are entitled to attend.
+By a majority vote on a motion of a question of privilege, the Board of Directors may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the Board of Directors.

 5.8 PARTICIPATION THROUGH COMMUNICATIONS EQUIPMENT - Members of the Board of Directors may participate in meetings of the Board of Directors through conference equipment by means of which all persons participating in the meeting can hear each other at the same time.
 Participation by such means shall constitute presence at a meeting.